Pages tagged "human rights"

 - Raise awareness about the causes of poverty and injustice and the need for human rights to be respected and advanced

-- Advocate for the needs of groups who are systematically excluded locally and globally
+- Advocate for the needs of groups who are systematically excluded locally and globally; and

-The Centre offers individuals and groups experiential learning opportunities and assists in the development of skills and strategies for effective social change.
+In addition, the Centre offers individuals and groups experiential learning opportunities and assists in the development of skills and strategies for effective social change, including advocacy leadership programs.

-We have developed partnerships with marginalised groups and those involved in human rights, peace and reconciliation processes in the Middle East, Africa, Sri Lanka, India, Afghanistan, Malaysia, Europe and South America.
+Since 1996 we have developed partnerships with marginalised groups and those involved in human rights, peace and reconciliation processes in the Pacific region, Middle East, Africa, Sri Lanka, India, Afghanistan, Malaysia, Europe and South America.

 Programs